AnthoChamb/GHLIMGConverter/README.md

 # GHL IMG Converter
-A python script and module to convert popular image file formats to IMG files for Guitar Hero Live
+A python script and module to extract and convert to IMG files used in Guitar Hero Live

 ## Arguments
+`--extract` to extract a IMG file to a decompressed format

 `--platform` to specify the platform of the output IMG

-`--input` to specify the path of the input image
+`--input` to specify the path of the input image or IMG file when extracting

-`--output` to specify the path of the output IMG
+`--output` to specify the path of the output IMG or decompressed format when extracting

 `--width` to specify the width of the output IMG

 `--height` to specify the height of the output IMG

+`--format` to specify the DDS format of the output IMG, used in some PS3 and 360 textures

 ## Requirements
 This program currently requires [PVRTexToolCLI.exe](https://www.imgtec.com/developers/powervr-sdk-tools/pvrtextool/) installed and added to your `config.ini` file